AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Tooltips.md

 * `baselineEnd`
 * `progress`

 In the sample below, there is a Project chart.
-A formatting function is used to identify the type of each [task](../Project_Chart#tasks_\(actual\)) and display a different tooltip text for each type.
+A formatting function is used to identify the type of each [task](../Project_Chart#tasks_\(actual\)) and display a tooltip text corresponding to the type.
 In all tooltips the content of a custom field `manager` is shown.

 ```
 // configure tooltips of the timeline